NomaIV/Nike-Warehouse-Management-System/README.md

 # Nike Warehouse Management System

-This capstone project simulates a Nike warehouse management system using Python.
+This OOP capstone project simulates a Nike warehouse management system using Python.
 It allows store managers to perform stock-taking, optimise delivery times, and manage inventory efficiently.

 ## Project Overview
 As a store manager for a Nike warehouse, you can use this Python program to: